SeanBeagle/kmer-tools/README.md

 ##### ... as Relative Frequency
 Relative frequency will be represented using the *94 printable* ASCII values ranging from **33** to **126** ( ! to ~ ).
 This allows the possible values of relative frequencies to be between 0 and 94%.
-Assuming no 8-mer is in abundance greater than 94%.
+This assumes no 8-mer will be in abundance greater than 94%.

 |      | k0 | k1 | ... | k32767 |
 |------|----|----|-----|--------|